jump-dev/MathOptInterface.jl/docs/src/tutorials/bridging_constraint.md

 [`add_constraint`](@ref), with the exception of the first argument: it is the type of the structure defined in the first step.

-`bridge_constraint` returns an object whose type is the structure defined in the first step.
+`bridge_constraint` returns an instance of the struct defined in the first step. the first step.

 In our example, the bridge constraint could be defined as: